rishikesavan-data/Superstore-Sales-Analysis-Dashboard/README.md

 Fixes applied:

-- Created custom MySQL schema with proper datatypes
+- Created a custom MySQL schema with proper datatypes

-- Reformatted entire dataset and exported to CSV
+- Reformatted the entire dataset and exported to CSV

 - Loaded using LOAD DATA INFILE successfully importing all 9,994 rows